chesterwizzle/Haikuverse/Haikuverse Public Gallery.md

 We made a deliberate choice to pay an "Architecture Tax" to separate manufacturing needs from user delight.
 This resulted in a sophisticated Multi-Asset Pipeline:

 - **The Blueprint (For the Machine):** We generate a raw, 300 DPI, full-bleed CMYK-compatible PNG (1275x1650px).
 For standard orders, this is the final asset.

-- **The Foil Sandwich (For Premium):** When a user selects a metallic finish, the system forks.
-It generates an Ink Base (Art + Text on White) and a distinct Foil Mask (Black Footer + White Knockout Text).
-These are uploaded separately and dynamically injected into the manufacturing payload.
+- **The PDF/X-4 Container (For Premium):** When a user selects a metallic finish, the system forks.
+Instead of sending raw images, we assemble a manufacturing-grade PDF/X-4 container using `pdf-lib`.
+This file holds the "Ink" (color) and "Foil" (mask) as chemically distinct layers, ensuring the HP Indigo press treats them as separate printing plates.
 - **The Digital Artifact (For the Human):** We strictly reject sending the "Factory Blueprint" to the user.
 Instead, we electronically "guillotine" the 40px bleed area and apply simulated "Horizon Gradients" to the digital file.
 This ensures the user downloads a clean, edge-to-edge digital keepsake that looks exactly like the finished physical object, not a schematic with ugly white margins.

 ### 5.4 Privacy by Design: The Janitor Protocol